Essay-Word-Changer/.github/profile/README.md

 ✅ Easy to use
 ✅ Totally free
 ✅ Powerful enough for pros
 ✅ Friendly enough for beginners

 ---

 > 🧠 Optimize your writing.
 Reduce plagiarism.
-Stay undetected.
+Rewrite smarter.
 All with one tool — Essay Word Changer.

----